axeljacobs/btrfs-snap/README.md

 Support for snapshotting unmounted btrfs subvolumes by Brian Kloppenborg (https://github.com/bkloppenborg)

-Switches -c (for windows-combitible timestamps) and -d (for specifying the snapshot directory) by Lukas Pirl (btrfs-snap@lukas-pirl.de)
+Switches -c (for windows-compatible timestamps) and -d (for specifying the snapshot directory) by Lukas Pirl (btrfs-snap@lukas-pirl.de)

 Switches -B (absolute path of snapshot directory) and -t/-T (time-dependent snapshot) by Michael Walz (btrfs-snap@serpedon.de)